Auto-Regressive U-Net for Full-Field Prediction of Shrinkage-Induced Damage in Concrete: Computational Framework

 \subsection{Microstructural constitutive models}

-Similarly to other works dealing with the mesoscale analysis of concrete \citep{GRASSL201085,MARUYAMA201682, ZHOU2019116785, Idiart2011}, 2D finite element analysis is adopted with the assumption of plane stress behaviour.
 Linear elastic material described by its Young's modulus $E_a$ and Poisson's ratio $\nu_a$ is used to specify the behaviour of aggregates.
-To achieve computational efficiency and robustness, an isotropic damage model is applied to capture the tensile cracking of the matrix and interfacial transition zone (ITZ).
+To achieve computational efficiency and robustness, an isotropic damage model is applied to capture the tensile cracking of the matrix and the interfacial transition zone (ITZ).

 In this model, the nominal stress tensor is computed from the total strain tensor $\boldsymbol{\varepsilon}$ as

 where $\omega$ is a scalar damage variable, $\tilde{\boldsymbol{\sigma}}$ is the effective stress tensor, and $\boldsymbol{D_e}$ is the stiffness tensor of an elastic material, depending on the elastic constants $E$ and $\nu$.